 The Winecrasher Monthly Club offers limited personalization in terms of how normal clubs might offer it and incredible personalization as they interview you for your preferences!
 It’s worth noting that you can’t opt for bi-monthly or quarterly delivery.

-The Winecrasher Monthly Club is not especially unique in terms of the way the club is structured, but it is unusual to find a wine club that is so transparent in their pricing and selection model, and so willing to customize shipments.
+The Winecrasher Monthly Club is not especially unique in terms of the way the club is structured, but it is unusual to find a wine club that is so transparent in their pricing and selection model.

 It’s unusual for wine clubs to tell us how they pick their wines (though some brag about it), but with Winecrasher we have a pretty good idea!
 They find wines that are rated by their trusted critics, find the distributors who sell them wholesale, and buy what’s available at a price they like.
 Works for us!